wwerther/Wordpress-GPX-Plugin/README.markdown

 ### 0.2.0 ###

-Included FLOT-API to avoid license conflicts
+Changed to FLOT-rendering API as default engine to avoid license conflicts.

 ### 0.1.5 ###